corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 #### SQL Server

-The required `node.conf` settings for the Database Management Tool using SQL Server:
+The required `node.conf` settings for the database management tool using SQL Server:

 ```groovy